At 80, Vermont’s Sen. Leahy ready to run impeachment trial

 He’s a Batman fanatic who’s appeared in some of the genre’s films and a Grateful Dead aficionado who wears ties designed by its lead guitarist, Jerry Garcia.

 Entering his 47th year in the chamber, the man who will oversee Trump’s trial on a charge of inciting the Jan.
-6 insurrection is the last of the so-called “Watergate Babies,” the Democratic senators who were carried into office in 1974 after President Richard Nixon resigned in disgrace to avoid impeachment.
+6 insurrection is the last of the so-called “Watergate Babies,” the congressional Democrats carried into office in 1974 after President Richard Nixon resigned in disgrace to avoid impeachment.

 Leahy has chaired committees that run the political gamut, from the intensely partisan Judiciary Committee to the largely bipartisan Agriculture and Appropriations panels.
 Long the top Democrat on Appropriations, Leahy this year became chair of the committee, which controls well over $1 trillion in annual spending.